mikedilulo/Fantasy-Futbol/readme.md

 ## Some Application Features

-1. Create multiple leagues, if need be
+1. Create multiple leagues, or sign up for a league.
 2. Create multiple divisions to play regular season games.
 You can simulate games and square off against friends and family.
+Users can also follow the soccer season and keep tally week to week.
-3. Create multiple teams (up to 128) with friends that will be placed in divisions to square off against each other during the regular season
+3. Create multiple teams (up to 128) with friends that will be placed in divisions to square off against each other during the regular season.
 4. The team you will create will be your defense for the year, see how it stacks up against other players.
 5. Create players that can be drafted to your team or other teams and follow them throughout the year.
-Also choose from a random pool of players based off how many teams you create
+Users can also draft players now for higher stake leagues and track progress throughout the year.
 6. Conduct a draft manually or simulate them for a faster better experience
 7. Create players with positions for Goalkeeper(GK), Right Fullback(RFB), Left Fullback(LFB), Center Back(CB), Sweeper(SW), Defending Midfielder(DM), Right Midfield(RM), Left Midfield(LM), Central Midfield(CM), Striker(ST), PlayMaker(PM)